TurnerSoftware/CacheTower/README.md

 - [Distributed evictions](#Distributed-Eviction-via-Redis), helping to keep caches across multiple application instances the same.
 - All-async API, ready for high performance workloads.
 - [Targets minimum .NET Standard 2.0 for wide compatibility (.NET Framework 4.6.1+, .NET Core 2.0+, .NET 5.0+)](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).

+## 🤝 Licensing and Support

+Cache Tower is licensed under the MIT license.
+It is free to use in personal and commercial projects.

+There are [support plans](https://turnersoftware.com.au/support-plans) available that cover all active [Turner Software OSS projects](https://github.com/TurnerSoftware).
+Support plans provide private email support, expert usage advice for our projects, priority bug fixes and more.
+These support plans help fund our OSS commitments to provide better software for everyone.

 ## 📖 Table of Contents